EngineersNeedArt/Anna-Analog-Computer/README.md

 # “Anna” Analog Computer

 ***Anna*** is an ecosystem of analog computing modules.
-The modules make use of a hobbyist breadboard and USB power and combine to make something like an analog computer trainer.
+The modules (each about the size of a matchbook) make use of a hobbyist breadboard and USB power and combine to make something like an analog computer trainer.

 ### Breadboard